savonet/book/workflow.md

 Input streams with harbor
 -------------------------

-TODO: the `smooth_add` example from
-<https://www.liquidsoap.info/doc-1.3.6/cookbook.html> to have the voice
+!TODO: the `smooth_add` example from <https://www.liquidsoap.info/doc-1.3.6/cookbook.html> to have the voice over a bedx
-over a bed

 Monitoring the stream
 ---------------------